Restoration of the Great Silk Road

 The construction of this project over the historical Silk Road further enhances its appeal to countries of the region and facilitates the access of Central Asian countries of Turkmenistan, Kazakhstan, Uzbekistan, Kyrgyzstan and Tajikistan, as well as Afghanistan, to European and world markets.
 It is of tremendous importance in the development of trade relations and in the deepening of integration into the global economy.

-One of the main advantages of the Baku-Tbilisi-Kars project is that Azerbaijan has obtained a direct railway connection with Turkiye through the territory of Georgia, which serves to further strengthen the relations between the countries involved.
+One of the main advantages of the Baku-Tbilisi-Kars project is that Azerbaijan has obtained a direct railway connection with Türkiye through the territory of Georgia, which serves to further strengthen the relations between the countries involved.

 Possessing a diversified infrastructure, Azerbaijan is becoming an important hub by investing heavily in the development of transport networks and further strengthening this strategic edge.
 In 2018, the Baku International Trade Seaport, located at the junction of the country's main railways and highways, was put into operation in Alat settlement of Garadagh district in order to ensure the sustainable development of Azerbaijan's transit and logistical capabilities.

-Established in the Alat settlement of Garadagh district in Baku on May 22, 2020, the Alat Free Economic Zone reinforces Azerbaijan's pivotal position in Europe-Asia logistics chains.
+The Baku International Trade Seaport has become the main cargo handling center facilitating maritime trade in the Caspian Sea region and enhancing Azerbaijan’s logistical capabilities.
+It has created favorable opportunities for the full-capacity operation of the East-West international transport corridor passing through our country.
+In 2024, the port, with an annual capacity of 15 million tons and 100,000 TEU, handled approximately 76,000 TEU-equivalent containers.
+Established in the town of Alat in the Garadagh district in Baku on May 22, 2020, the Alat Free Economic Zone (AFEZ) reinforces Azerbaijan's pivotal position in Europe-Asia logistics chains.
 The primary aims of establishing the Alat Free Economic Zone are to facilitate value-added and export-driven manufacturing, attract investors utilizing cutting-edge technologies, bolster sustainable development of the national economy, and enhance employment opportunities within the country.
 Beyond its significant role in international cargo transit, it fosters Azerbaijan's potential to emerge as a regional trade hub, encourages domestic production, and elevates the global recognition of products under the "Made in Azerbaijan" brand.

 Additionally, the large-scale projects for the construction of new transport and communication infrastructure being implemented in the territories liberated from occupation create favorable conditions for turning them into an international transport and logistical center and developing the Middle Corridor.